wellenvogel/avnav-history-plugin/Readme.md

 Formatter
 ---------
 To display the values in a human readable form there is a couple of formatters that you can select.
-To add other formatters you can put some code into your [user.js](https://www.wellenvogel.net/software/avnav/docs/hints/userjs.html?lang=en)
+To add other formatters you can put code into your [user.js](https://www.wellenvogel.net/software/avnav/docs/hints/userjs.html?lang=en)
 ```
     let pn="avnavHistoryPlugin";
     if (! window[pn]) window[pn]={};